SEPTA City Transit Division surface routes: Boulevard Direct

 The Boulevard Direct, which is part of the SEPTA DIRECT BUS brand, operates along Roosevelt Boulevard between the Frankford Transportation Center and the Neshaminy Mall.
 Boulevard Direct offers limited-stop service along Roosevelt Boulevard, with service operating every 10–15 minutes during most times on weekdays and every 15 minutes on weekends.
 The service offers improved travel times compared to traditional bus service along Route 14, with more frequent service and several bus stops located on the far side of intersections to improve performance.
 SEPTA offers a free interchange between the Boulevard Direct and the Route 14 bus for same direction travel.
 The Boulevard Direct service was launched on October 22, 2017.
 The Boulevard Direct is operated by the Comly District.
+Service is planned to be extended to Wissahickon Transit Center in February 2027 to replace route 1.

 SEPTA Owl Link

 SEPTA Owl Link was an on-demand microtransit service that provided late night connections from City Transit routes to employers in lower Bucks County.
 The service connected with the Route 14 bus at Horizon Boulevard, the Route 56 bus at the Torresdale & Cottman Loop, and the Route 66 trackless trolley at the City Line Loop.
 Trips on SEPTA Owl Link were free with a SEPTA Key card.
 The SEPTA Owl Link service started on May 10, 2021, as a pilot program.
 The service ended on February 12, 2022.